 What am I voting on?
 Approval of the Company's 2022 Employee Stock Purchase Plan.

 Vote recommendation: "FOR" the approval of the Company's 2022 Employee Stock Purchase Plan.
-Vote required: A majority of the votes cast on the proposal.
-Effect of abstentions: None Effect of broker non-votes: None.

 Background

 We are asking stockholders to approve the Vaxart, Inc. 2022 Employee Stock Purchase Plan (the "2022 ESPP"), which the board of directors has approved subject to the approval of our stockholders.